-It’s strange to consider the possibility of mortgages with no down payments, but they do exist.
+It’s strange to consider the possibility that you can get a mortgage with no down payment, but they do exist.
 The first down-payment-free mortgages became available after World War II and were for former service members only, courtesy of the Veterans’ Administration (VA).

 VA Purchase Loans

-The VA Purchase Loan allows qualifying veterans to purchase a home with no down payment, provided that:
+The VA Purchase Loan allows qualifying veterans to get a mortgage with no down payment, provided that:

 - The purchase price doesn’t exceed the appraised value of the property

 - Your mortgage amount doesn’t exceed your loan limit, which is based on the amount that the VA will pay if you default

 With a VA loan, you don’t have to purchase private mortgage insurance, which most private lenders for real estate require if your down payment is less than 20% of the loan value.
 VA borrowers are also exempt from mortgage insurance premiums, or MIPs, the version of mortgage insurance that the Federal Housing Administration requires of its borrowers.